 But there is something else happening here with the emergence of such a class, something deeper than simply “getting rid of your Boston accent.”
 It is something that not only references the operation of both capitalism and gentrification in the 21st century, but also the ongoing homogenization of human language as such.

-Central to global capitalism today is the flattening of all culture and social interactivity.(2) What I mean by that is how so much of human experience is now subsumed by a singular global network for the purpose of more efficient information circulation and economic exchange.
+Central to global capitalism today is the flattening of all culture and social interactivity,(2) how so much of human experience is now subsumed by a singular global network for the purpose of more efficient data circulation and economic exchange.
 As a computational analogy, this would be like the reduction of all information, no matter how complicated the social representation, into a series of 1s and 0s — the basis of all computational language that sits behind our experience of technology.
-This ongoing flattening of human experience — from lived experience to virtual mediation — is probably why we now hear new terminology in the lexicon of both Silicon Valley and Wall Street that seeks to ideologically legitimize this mutation, terms such as “frictionless capitalism” and “smooth networks.”
-What we ultimately see here is the desire to absolutely optimize the functionality of both capitalism and technology.
+This ongoing flattening of human experience — from a collective embodied experience in the “real world” to an isolated virtual mediation in cyberspace — is probably why we hear new terminology emerging in the lexicon of both Silicon Valley and Wall Street that seek to ideologically legitimize this mutation.
+Terms such as “frictionless capitalism” and “smooth networks” are examples of such language that have been introduced to normalize this radical shift.
+What we ultimately see here, in the shift from an embodied and messy social reality to a disembodied and “smooth” virtual reality, is the desire to absolutely optimize the functionality of both capitalism and technology.